 How long does it take to dry?

-A thin coat, 1–2 hours; deep holes or powder filler, per the maker.
-Only sand when it’s fully dry.
+A thin coat, 1–2 hours; deep holes or powder filler, per the maker’s timing.
+Only sand once it’s fully dry.

 Can I paint straight over it?

-Better not: prime the patch first so it doesn’t flash.
+Better not — prime the patch first so it doesn’t flash under the topcoat.

 What about a big hole with nothing behind it?

-Use a mesh patch or a drywall plug before the compound.
+Bridge it with a mesh patch or a drywall plug before you apply any compound.

 With the wall patched and sanded, you’re ready to paint it like a pro.